 The going looks very easy, and the future looks very bright for these investors.
 And this causes them to raise their bets, and try things like –

 - Overpaying (not paying up, but overpaying) for high quality stocks because “the story remains exciting” and in the hope these stocks will continue to rise like they have done in the past (your long term returns are dependent on the price you pay for a business, and the probability of losing money by overpaying for stocks is high)

-- Buying low quality businesses with mediocre or low return on capital (mistake) that appear cheap, and holding on when these stocks fall so as to get their money back (bigger mistake), and averaging as these stocks fall further (even bigger mistake).
+- Buying low-quality businesses with mediocre or low return on capital (mistake) that appear cheap, and holding on when these stocks fall so as to get their money back (bigger mistake), and averaging as these stocks fall further (even bigger mistake).

 - Moving outside their circle of competence and buying businesses they don’t understand but just because a few others have recently made money in them (surprisingly, I suddenly see a lot of people wanting to learn about the pharma business now, seemingly because some of these stocks have done very well in the recent past).

-- Changing their investment philosophy abruptly to go with the flavour of the season (like I see some people now seeking comfort in buying average or bad businesses that are trading cheap because they have nothing to buy among good businesses that are trading expensive)
+- Changing their investment philosophy abruptly to go with the flavour of the season (like I see some people now seeking comfort in buying average or bad businesses that are trading cheaply because they have nothing to buy among good businesses that are trading expensive)

-- Blindly cloning investors who has been successful in the recent past, ignoring that those cloned may have not seen more than one bad cycle and that some of them could be talking up their books
+- Blindly cloning investors who have been successful in the recent past, ignoring that those cloned may have not seen more than one bad cycle and that some of them could be talking up their books

 Here is a chart I would like to share on how most of these investors – who choose speed over consistency – fare when the race is run over a long distance (not 3-5 years but 15-20 years or more) –

 This brings me back to the two basic rules of compounding –

 - The longer you let it work, the bigger will be its effect – time, not rate of return, is the most important variable in the compounding formula; and